Kakos School of Science - General Information

 SCI 230.
 Great Ideas in Physics.
 3 Credits.

 A study of the development of scientific thought.
 The contributions of Aristotle, Copernicus, Newton, Joule, Thompson (Lord Kelvin), Einstein, Bohr, Heisenberg, Gell-Mann.
 Emphasis is put on those theories which changes the basic assumptions of science.
-Two lectures, one two-hour lab period per week.
+Two one-hour lectures and one two-hour lab per week.

 SCI 231.
 Chemistry in the Modern World.
 3 Credits.